Intl.DateTimeFormat.prototype.formatRangeToParts()

 Basic formatRangeToParts usage

-This method receives two Date
+This method receives two Dates and returns an Array of

 objects containing the locale-specific tokens representing each part of the formatted date range.